shawnw/curious-coroutines-in-tcl/slide_notes.md

 This section builds up a coroutine-based task scheduler, eventually adding non-blocking I/O, which is very hard to do in tcl without bringing the event loop into play.
-Luckily, it's easy to mix that with the schedule being developed here - on a readable or writable event, schedule the appropriate task to be run.
+Luckily, it's easy to mix that with the scheduler being developed here - on a one-shot readable or writable event, schedule the appropriate task to be run.
+(The `TclX` extension provides a `select` interface; with that you could use the example same appropach as the python versions instead of using the event loop; consider providing one of the programs written in that style as an example?)

 The python versions (`pyos2.py` through `pyos8.py`) use a simple while loop to run through the queue of tasks.
 The tcl versions (`tclos2.tcl`